WFU-HPC/deac-docs/source/cluster-sla.rst

 Class Groups
 ============

-By default, all classes that fall under a WFU UC/GSAS department will have nearly unrestricted access to the DEAC cluster for instructional use.
+By default, all classes that fall under an "*Internal*" User department will have nearly unrestricted access to the DEAC cluster for instructional use.
 Utilization by classes is considered wholly separate from that of researchers, and is the only percentage not based on the calculations provided in :ref:`sec.sla.util`.
 While instructional learning with classes is a top priority, the DEAC Cluster is still a shared and regularly utilized resource by researchers.
 Instructors are asked to consider the following:

 .. math::
   U_{\mathrm{Class}} = U_{\mathrm{MAX}}